werto87/confu_json/README.md

 ## This project builds on:
 Json handling -> boost::json

-Metaprogramming -> boost::mpl and boost::fusion
+template metaprogramming -> boost::mpl and boost::fusion